Glendale evacuations lifted after fire erupts off 134 Freeway in Eagle Rock

-EAGLE ROCK LOS ANGELES (KABC) -- Evacuations were lifted in Glendale after a brush fire erupted off the 134 Freeway in Eagle Rock.
+EAGLE ROCK LOS ANGELES (KABC) -- Evacuations were lifted in Glendale after a brush fire erupted off the 134 Freeway in the Eagle Rock area Sunday.

+The brush fire started around 4 p.m. along the 134 Freeway near the 2 Freeway.

+The fast-moving fire jumped across the freeway, burning uphill and coming close to homes in Glendale.

 Residents in the Glenoaks Canyon area were allowed to return to their homes at 10 p.m.
 Fire crews remained on scene to ensure containment.